 Throughout the scenario-based method include positive and negative outcomes and how to respond to it.
 By doing this you are helping your child problem solve and build resilience.
 Give words of encouragement when using negative outcome and give a positive solution to a negative experience.
 After discussing a negative situation, remind your children about forgiving friends.
 This is a good scripture to share with your children before or after they have a disagreement with their friends.
 “You will keep your friends if you forgive them, but you will lose your friends if you keep talking about what they did wrong.”
 (Proverbs 17:9 CEV).
 Most importantly be that friend your children could depend on, while at the same time being a responsible parent.

 Another encouraging method one could use is to find sports or creative arts programs that your child might be interested in.
 Usually, there are school-age programs, where you could sign your children up for after school clubs.
 In addition, creating family fun activities in the home is another way to build unity within one’s family.
 For instance, having a movie night, pick a place to visit, game night, and/or bike rides throughout your neighborhood are all positive ways to spend time as a family.
 Additionally, cultivating a safe and fun-loving environment helps one stay in perfect peace.
 The Bible says we can renew our minds in Christ and get faith by hearing the Word of God.
 Who said our children can’t benefit from this?
 Please share the good news with your children.
 Amen.
 Glory to God.
-There are times when a child might not have confidence or happiness dilemmas they could be dealing with something else.
+There are times when a child might not have confidence or happiness dilemmas.
 In fact, it could be something that appears as having difficulty dealing with stress, divorce, siblings, and self-esteem.
 In cases such as that, I highly recommend professional counseling.
 To continue, I believe it’s totally fine for one to interact cautiously while socializing with others.
 Moreover, if it appears to be affecting one’s child in a negative way than I would suggest making an appointment with your child’s school counselor or obtaining a professional counselor outside of school.

 In the end, “wise words satisfy like a good meal; the right words bring satisfaction.”
 (Proverbs 18:20) Yes, words have power and God’s word is True.
 Amen.
 When someone speaks Godly words of affirmation over themselves, they are spending time in God’s word and they are renewing their minds.
 As a parent, it is important to be a positive Christ minded role model who your children could emulate.
 To continue, it’s important to find out the dreams and desires that the Lord has put upon their hearts so that you can help them achieve that goal, in Christ.
 Lastly, I believe it is important to take good care of the gifts the Lord has given us which is our children.